 - Prof. Dr. Manfred Bartmann (*1952), ethnomusicologist, Göttingen / Cologne / Salzburg

 - Dr. Jürgen Schoepf (*1968), ethnomusicologist, Göttingen / Frankfurt / Vienna

 - Dr. Hermann Alexander Moeck (1922-2010) and Sabine Haase-Moeck, musicologists, instrument manufacturers and music publishers, Celle, son and granddaughter of the main collector Johannes Hermann Moeck

 - Dr. Heinrich Georg Kawinski (1930-2015), Grenzach-Wyhlen

-Inventory structureToday, the collection with its 2,124 objects (including 276 new acquisitions that are in not yet recorded in the catalog and in the breakdown below, as of January 2019) is one of the largest of its kind in Germany.
+Inventory structureToday, the collection with its 2,146 objects (including 298 new acquisitions that are recorded in the catalog only in a preliminary form and not yet included in the breakdown below, as of March 2019) is one of the largest of its kind in Germany.
 Its wide-ranging portfolio represents both European and non-European traditions of music and instrument making and is divided into the following areas: